Nothing can be compared to a long bike ride in the countryside with your cycling friends.

 “Bonking” means that you haven’t taken enough carbohydrates while cycling and have exhausted your body’s glycogen reserves, leaving you with very low blood glucose levels.
 You will feel extremely weak and tired and most probably your ride will get to an end.
 To bonk while cycling is something that you should NEVER experience and you should avoid at any cost.

 So eat enough every 15-20 minutes and this will never happen to you.
 Usually, I carry 1 energy bar or energy gel for every 20 minutes of my ride and in the middle, I make a big meal in some countryside restaurant.
 Just in case always get some extra food.
-Also very often I carry some bananas because they are great food for cyclists.
+Also very often I carry some bananas because they are a great food for cyclists.
 Another option is to take energy gels during your ride.

 6. Use The 20-40s Technique